 When you pray, you shall not be as the hypocrites, for they love to stand and pray in the synagogues and in the corners of the streets, that they may be seen by men.
 Most assuredly, I tell you, they have received their reward.
 Matthew 6:5 WEB

-She folded her hands, her eyes closed, her voice changed, and she began to speak in a 1700s ancient english dialect.
+She folded her hands, her eyes closed, her head bowed, then her voice changed, and she began to speak in a 1700s ancient english dialect.
 She prayed words that I had only read in Shakespeare, or in the King James Bible.
 I felt as if we were on the Mount of Transfiguration as she became a completely different person right in front of me, uttering long beautiful words that I barely understood.
 Even her southern accent seemed to take on an old English overtone, and her pronunciation changed.
 I watched her out of the corner of my eye to see if she would levitate up from her chair.

 You are who He made you to be and He loves you.
 When you pretend to be 'holier than thou' you are buying into a lie that you are not good enough, that God could not love the 'real' you, when nothing could be further from the truth.
 God has loved you for your entire life, through the ups and the downs.
 He understands, and He still loves you.

-God knows who we are inside, sees us run to the bathroom, and watches us in traffic, so don't think that you will flatter Him with some pretty words.
+God knows who we are inside, sees us run to the bathroom, and He watches us in traffic, so don't think that you will flatter Him with pretty words.
 God is the Awesome, Omnipresent, Unchangeable, Loving, Merciful, and Patient, Creator of the Universe, and He made you.
 So be yourself, especially when praying.
-The superficial is everywhere, while the real thing is rare, and beautiful to behold.
+The superficial is everywhere, while the real thing is rare and beautiful to behold.
 Prayer: Heavenly Father I thank You for loving me just as I am.
 You made me and I am now here before You in prayer.
 It's me Lord.
 I just want You to know that I am thinking of You today and that I want more of You in my life, in the name of Jesus Christ I pray.
+Amen!

 Read more at: www.refreshinghope.org